aliel0malki/aliel0malki/README.md

 Not necessarily in that order.
 Depends how good the pizza is.

-##### and for the nerds.. heres techs i likes or languages call em whatever the fuck you want
+##### for the nerds, heres techs i likes or languages call em whatever the fuck you want

 [![C](https://img.shields.io/badge/C-00599C?logo=c&logoColor=white)](#)
 [![C++](https://img.shields.io/badge/C++-%2300599C.svg?logo=c%2B%2B&logoColor=white)](#)